Symphony No. 3 (Villa-Lobos)

 Symphony No. 3 is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1919.
-A performance lasts about 35 minutes.
+A typical performance lasts about 35 minutes.

 History

 In 1919, Villa-Lobos was commissioned to write a symphony to celebrate the Treaty of Versailles.
 In response, he composed his Third Symphony in Rio de Janeiro, beginning work in early May and finishing the score less than six weeks later, on 12 June 1919.
 The work is subtitled A Guerra (War) and the manuscript also designates it the "1a Sinfonia Simbólica" (First Symbolic Symphony).
 It is the first of a trilogy of programmatic symphonies based on arguments by Luís Gastão d'Escragnolle Dória, the others being subtitled A Vitória (Victory) and A Paz (Peace), as well as being the third in a cycle of five symphonies written in the style of Vincent d'Indy.

 The first two movements were presented on 31 July 1919 in the Theatro Municipal, Rio de Janeiro, by the Orchestra do Theatro Municipal conducted by the composer, as part of a concert dedicated to the President of Brazil, Epitácio Pessoa.
 The complete symphony was first performed (together with the Fourth Symphony) in the same venue and by the same forces in September 1920, in a concert given in honour of Albert I and Elisabeth of Bavaria, the King and Queen of Belgium.
 However, it appears that at this time the symphony had only three movements.
 The slow movement, Lento e marcial, "certainly did not exist before 1946", and was probably added shortly before the work was published in 1955.